-In this article we’ll outline the best practices for website and data recovery strategies for when disaster strikes your website — your most important marketing and sales tool, and for digital publishers, the platform which enables readers to interact with your brand.
+In this article, we’ll outline the best practices for website and data recovery strategies for when disaster strikes your website — your most important marketing and sales tool, and for digital publishers, the platform which enables readers to interact with your brand.

 To ensure that business as usual can resume as quickly as possible following your website going down or your data being compromised, you need a disaster recovery plan (DRP).
 A DRP is an essential element of a business continuity plan, and is necessary for any company that depends on a functioning IT infrastructure.
+If you want your business to stay afloat especially during these trying times, sites like joshmacdonald.net may be a valuable resource of information.

 Don’t wait for things to go wrong before you attempt to rectify them, create a sound contingency plan today, and your business will be able to weather even the fiercest storms, get started now.